 A 3D platformer, which is a first in the franchise, Sackboy: A Big Adventure is a self-explanatory title.
 It’ll see the titular Sackboy go out and explore the world on his own, and since this is still a LittleBigPlanet title, we can expect to have a lot of fun playing on our own and with friends alike.

-With the way things are shaping up, it’s looking like both Sony and Microsoft are bringing their A-game.
-Given the list of PS5 exclusive games above, Sony seems to have made sure that there’s a little bit of something for everybody.
-With that said, if you’ve ever needed any more of a reason to get the PlayStation 5 we’ve given you more than a dozen.
+With the way things are shaping up, it’s looking like both Sony and Microsoft are bringing their A-game when it comes to exclusives.
+Given the list of PS5 exclusive games above, Sony seems to have made sure they are competitive and that there’s is a wide variety of exclusive gaming titles for their console.